faizaans-spektra/java-migration-copilot-samples/Labs/java-migration-copilot-v2.md

     ![Run Deployment task](images/new/T7S1-0506.png)

 1. Wait for the predefined deployment prompt to appear in the Copilot Chat panel with Agent Mode enabled.
-Click inside the prompt text in Copilot Chat to **Edit** the last sentence of the prompt to **Hosting service: AKS** **(1)** and click on **Send (2)** button.
+Click inside the prompt text in Copilot Chat to **Edit** the last sentence of the prompt to **Hosting service: AKS** **(1)** and click on the **Send (2)** button.

    ![Deployment progress](images/new/T7S2-0506.png)

-1. Github Copilot will prompt you to login to azure.
-To login follow the steps mentioned below:
+1. GitHub Copilot will prompt you to log in to Azure.
+To log in, follow the steps mentioned below:

-   - Click on the link **(1)** Github Copilot shows in the chat which opens a browser page.
+   - Click on the link **(1)** that GitHub Copilot shows in the chat, which opens a browser page.

-   - On the browser page copy and paste the Code that Copilot displays on the chat.
+   - On the browser page, copy and paste the Code that Copilot displays in the chat.

-      > **Note:** The code would be different for you and will not be same as the image below.
+      > **Note:** The code would be different for you and will not be the same as the image below.

       ![](images/new/azlogin-1-0506.png)

-   - After entering the code click on Next and then Continue and navigate back to VS Code.
+   - After entering the code, click on Next and then Continue and navigate back to VS Code.

       ![](images/new/azlogin-2-0506.png)

-   - In the Github Copilot chat type - **Login complete** and send.
+   - In the GitHub Copilot chat type - **Login complete** and send.

       ![](images/new/azlogin-3-0506.png)

-   > **Important:** It is possible that Github Copilot might ask you to login in a different way but it will showcase the steps, make sure you follow the steps it shares to login.
+   > **Important:** GitHub Copilot might ask you to log in in a different way, but it will showcase the steps; make sure you follow the steps it shares to log in.

-1. Once the prompt is executing, click **Continue**/**Allow** if pop-up notifications to let Copilot Agent analyze the project and create a deployment plan in **plan.copilotmd** with Azure resources architecture, recommended Azure resources for project and security configurations, and execution steps for deployment.
+1. Once the prompt is executing, click **Continue**/**Allow** if pop-up notifications to let Copilot Agent analyze the project and create a deployment plan in **plan.copilotmd** with Azure resources architecture, recommended Azure resources for the project, security configurations, and execution steps for deployment.

-   > **Note:** If Copilot asks to Execute the plan, click on Execute/Yes as prompted.
+   > **Note:** If Copilot asks to execute the plan, click on Execute/Yes as prompted.

 1. If prompted to enter a password for PostgreSQL flexible server, enter any suitable password **(1)** and **submit (2)**.

       ![](images/new/postgre-pass-0506.png)

-1. When prompted, click **Continue**/**Allow** in chat notifications or type **y**/**yes** in terminal as Copilot Agent follows the plan and leverages agent tools to create and run provisioning and deployment scripts, fix potential errors, and finish the deployment.
+1. When prompted, click **Continue**/**Allow** in chat notifications or type **y**/**yes** in the terminal as Copilot Agent follows the plan and leverages agent tools to create and run provisioning and deployment scripts, fix potential errors, and finish the deployment.
 You can also check the deployment status in **progress.copilotmd**.

    >**Note** : **Do not interrupt** while the provisioning or deployment scripts are running.

-   >**Note** : Please wait while Copilot completes the task, which may take approximately 30–45 minutes.
+   >**Note**: Please wait while Copilot completes the task, which may take approximately 30–45 minutes.

-1. Once deployment completed you can view the deployment status as below:
+1. Once the deployment is completed, you can view the deployment status as below:

    ![Deployment progress](images/new/T7S11-0506.png)